sannepost2001/DataIntegration/README.md

 This pipeline is used for extracting information from participant data, retrieving corresponding concept ids and placing them into the database. <br>
 A few files and changes to workdirectory aren needed to run this script.
 Most files are found in the metadata folder.
 - Data collected from: https://personalgenomes.ca/data
-- Vocabulary files collected from Athena: https://athena.ohdsi.org/ *Only the "CONCEPT.csv" and "CONCEPT_SYNONYM.csv" was used
+- Vocabulary files collected from Athena: https://athena.ohdsi.org/ <br>
+*Only the "CONCEPT.csv" and "CONCEPT_SYNONYM.csv" was used

 Temporary link for the concept files: https://we.tl/t-OM4nuxZRwD